ProbonoBonobo/ichabod/readme.md

+# ichabod
-An AJAX carousel designed with the headless browser experience in mind.
-All GET requests return clean, static JSON URLs into the model first before rendering.
+An AJAX carousel friendly to headless browsers.
+Returns clean, static JSON-encoded URL responses, which are then loaded into the view.
 Search engines appreciate this.